 What To Use

-Note: According to the United States EPA, yard trimmings and food residuals together constitute 23 percent of the U.S. municipal solid waste stream.
-That’s a lot of waste to send to landfills when it could become useful and environmentally beneficial compost instead!
+The raw materials that go into compost come from organic waste.
+These green, organic disposables can come from your garden, your kitchen, and even your home at large (see Coffee Grounds and Compost).
+The more of it you keep from the trash, the more you keep from landfills.
+According to the United States EPA, yard trimmings and food residuals together constitute 20-30 percent of the U.S. municipal solid waste stream.
+That’s a lot of waste to send to landfills when it could become beneficial, environmentally sound compost instead!

 Materials to Avoid

-• Colored Paper – Some paper with colored inks (including newsprint) contain heavy metals or other toxic materials and should not be added to the compost pile (see Heavy Metal Garden).
+Colored Paper – Some paper with colored inks (including newsprint) contain heavy metals or other toxic materials and should not be added to the compost pile.

-• Inorganic Materials – This stuff won’t break down and includes aluminum foil, glass, plastics and metals.
-Pressure-treated lumber should also be avoided because it’s treated with chemicals that could be toxic in compost.
+Inorganic Materials – This stuff won’t break down and includes aluminum foil, glass, plastics and metals.
+Pressure-treated lumber should also be avoided because it’s been processed with chemicals that could prove toxic in compost.

-• Meat, Bones, Fish, Fats, Dairy – These products can “overheat” your compost pile (not to mention make it stinky and attract animals).
-They are best avoided.
+Meat, Bones, Fish, Fats, Dairy – These products can “overheat” your compost pile (not to mention make it stinky and attract animals).
+They are best left to large-scale anaerobic digesters and avoided entirely (with certain exceptions) at home.

-• Pet Droppings – Dog or cat droppings contain several disease organisms and can make compost toxic to handle.
-(Can you believe the state of Alaska actually spent $25,000 on a study to determine the effects of composting dog poop? – PDF format)
+Pet Droppings – Dog or cat droppings contain several disease organisms and can make compost toxic to handle.
+(Can you believe the state of Alaska actually spent $25,000 on a study to determine the effects of composting dog poop? – PDF)

-• Synthetic Chemicals – Certain lawn and garden chemicals (herbicides – pesticides) can withstand the composting process and remain intact in the finished compost.
-Poisons have no place in the natural micro-community of your compost pile.
+Synthetic Chemicals – Certain lawn and garden chemicals (herbicides – pesticides) can withstand the composting process and will remain in the finished compost.
+Don’t put anything recently sprayed in your compost heap.

 A Word About Activators